Valdez Theatre Fringe with Rob & Schatzie

 2012-2014 – Bostin Christopher and Janna Shaw coordinated the event, with Bostin as host.

 2015-2018 – Janna Shaw and Rob Lecrone coordinated the event, with Rob as host.
-In 2017, Rob wrote the Fringe theme song, which rhymes Valdez several times with itself, and invited Schatzie Schaefers to sing it with him at the beginning of each night, a tradition that continued into 2018.
+In 2017, Rob wrote the Fringe theme song, which rhymes Valdez several times with itself, and invited Schatzie Schaefers to sing it with him at the beginning of each night.
+The audience soon started participating in the singing of the song.

 2019 – Schatzie Schaefers joined Rob Lecrone in co-coordinating and co-hosting the event.